SavenkovIgor/QmlSandboxExtension/README.md

 - **Preview Qml:** This extension allows you to preview standalone Qml files in a sandbox environment.
-To open the preview window, simply click on the `eye` icon located at the top right corner of your Qml file (make sure that VsCode properly identifies your file as Qml, or the icon won't appear), use the `Open Qml Sandbox` command, or press `Ctrl+Shift+Q`.
+To open the preview window, simply click on the `eye` icon located at the top right corner of your Qml file or use the `Open Qml Sandbox` command, or press `Ctrl+Shift+Q`.

+> Make sure that VsCode properly identifies your file as Qml, or the icon won't appear.
+> Qml language support is provided by the `bbenoist.QML` extension dependency.

 - **Screenshot**: You can take screenshot of your Qml scene by clicking on the `camera` icon in the top right corner of the preview window or by using